 Whether the relationship is new or old, serious or casual, ruts happen.
 It is human nature.
 We get comfortable and things can just be blah.
 So, you should always be aware of the signs of indifference in a relationship.

 A relationship should not be something that you are fine with or without.
 A successful relationship requires both people to care about what happens to the other and what happens to the relationship.
-[Read: The critical signs you’re in an unhealthy relationship]
+[Read: 24 sad signs of an unhealthy relationship that ruin love forever]

 You may think your relationship is free from indifference, but it can happen in any relationship at any time.
 In order to get in front of it or face it as soon as possible, you’ll need to know the signs of indifference in a relationship.